dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

 Network vulnerability scanning
 ------------------------------

 Omnia performs network security scans on all modules of the product.
-However, Omnia is not responsible for the third-party software installed using Omnia.
-Review all third party software before using Omnia to install it.
+Omnia additionally performs Blackduck scans on all open source software installed by Omnia at runtime.